 What the studio says: A basic and well balanced class appropriate for beginners and for those who want to refine the essentials of their practice.
 It will both inform & inspire you.

 What I say: I had never taken yoga before I stepped into the gorgeous and welcoming Sanctuary Yoga studio.
 They have mats available to borrow for the class which was a major plus for someone just trying out yoga.
 Each instructor has been so kind, encouraging, and helpful – all while learning everyone’s name in class!
 The Essentials class was an excellent intro to yoga – with the focus more on getting the most out of the poses than having to know what each pose was called – and I left each time feeling open, relaxed, and inspired.

 Freehouse Fitness (1430 South Street)

 What the studio says: Low impact moves on the mat that will raise your heart rate and leave you a little sweaty, while simultaneously strengthening from all angles.
-Then we’ll grab weights (on the slightly lighter side) for up-tempo sculpting and finish with a butt-lift series on the mat.
+We will get out the Hourglass hula hoop to help warm up and work out the core, then we’ll grab weights (on the slightly lighter side) for up-tempo sculpting and finish with a butt-lift series on the mat.
 Try this class if you like putting fun moves together and hittin’ the beat with some creative lunges, squats and arm work.